liamsquires/fall25-csc-bioinf/week3/report.md

 Which I believe is equivalent, but it should be noted that this change was required.

 ## Results
 Strangely, codon is slower than python on my machine.
+Overall, took about 5-6 hours to complete this assignment, and I would consider the AI support exemplary this time.